Credit Solutions

 Overview

-Our one-stop, centralised solution for Debit Card processing is designed to provide you with a seamless and secure payment experience.
-Whether you are a small business or a large enterprise, our solution is cost-effective, easily configurable and scalable to meet your specific needs.
+Our one-stop, centralized solution for Credit Card processing is designed to provide you with a seamless and secure payment experience.
+Whether you are a small business or a large enterprise, our solution is cost-effective, easily configurable, and scalable to meet your specific needs.

-With our Debit Card processing solution, you can easily accept payments from your customers and enjoy faster access to your funds.
-Our platform supports all major debit card networks, so you can accept payments from customers regardless of their bank.
+With our Credit Card processing solution, you can easily accept payments from your customers and offer flexible credit options.
+Our platform supports all major credit card networks, so you can serve customers regardless of their issuing bank.

-Users can activate debit cards when they are first issued or after they have been deactivated for any reason.
+Users can activate credit cards when they are first issued or after they have been temporarily suspended.

-Users can check the balance on a debit card in real-time or on a scheduled basis.
+Users can check their available credit limit and outstanding balance in real-time or on a scheduled basis.

-Users can view a detailed record of all transactions made with a debit card, including the date, time, amount, and location of each transaction.
+Users can view a detailed record of all transactions made with a credit card, including the date, time, amount, and merchant details.

 Resolve disputes

-Users can access a process for resolving disputes or issues that may arise with debit card transactions.
+Users can access a process for resolving disputes or issues that may arise with credit card transactions, ensuring timely resolution and customer satisfaction.

 Protect against fraud

-Users can access measures to detect and prevent fraudulent activity on debit cards, such as monitoring for suspicious activity or requiring additional authentication for certain transactions.
+Users can access measures to detect and prevent fraudulent activity on credit cards, such as monitoring for suspicious activity, enabling transaction alerts, and requiring additional authentication for high-value transactions.

 Manage card accounts

-Users can view and manage their debit card accounts, including the ability to set spending limits, view transaction history, and update personal information.
+Users can view and manage their credit card accounts, including the ability to set spending limits, view transaction history, update personal information, and manage rewards or loyalty points.

 Card Activate